COMMUNITY IMPACT

 FMNP – Farmers Market Nutrition Program

-WIC – Women, Infants, & Children (WIC clients receive FMNP benefits)
+WIC – Special Supplemental Nutrition Program for Women, Infants, and Children (WIC clients receive FMNP benefits)

 SFMNP – Senior Farmers Market Nutrition Program (food assistance program issued to lower income senior citizens)